soxidus/Boardgame-Bot/README.md

 ### Configuration

+Enjoy the comfort of an interactive approach on configuration by running ``./configure``.
+Or, if you don't like being asked helpful questions by your CLI, here's your guide to DIY:

-Find [config.ini.example](config.ini.example) and rename your local copy of it to 'config.ini'.
+There is two configuration files you will need to take care of: [config.ini](config.ini.example) and [infrastructure/.env](infrastructure/.env.example).
+The latter is important for the Docker setup and will be dealt with later.
+For now, find [config.ini.example](config.ini.example) and rename your local copy of it to 'config.ini'.
 Then, modify the values held within:

 #### Bot